clearflask/clearflask/INSTALLATION.md

 ##### IAM access

-For AWS services, `clearflask-server` autodetects Access Keys using either a configuration property or the default locations.
+For AWS services, `clearflask-server` auto-detects Access Keys using either a configuration property or the default locations.
 If you are running in EC2 or ECS, keys detection is automated, you just need to create the appropriate IAM role.